 Just like it has an impact on your relationship, sexting also affects your individual mental health.
 After discovering the issue, you may feel increasingly depressed or anxious.
 If trust is a recurrent issue in your relationship, you might feel insecure or ashamed.
 Finally, you could feel embarrassed to talk about this issue with others.

-Here are five potential personal impacts of a sexting affair:
+Here are some potential personal impacts of a sexting affair:

 - Infidelity PTSD: Infidelity PTSD isn’t an official diagnosis, but it refers to when you personalize infidelity and experience trust and commitment issues, poor emotional regulation, and a general sense of hopelessness moving forward.